 These efforts to stigmatize and suppress a particular viewpoint have been widespread.
 In 2014, Palestine Solidarity Legal Support (PSLS) documented over 240 incidents of suppression of speech activities and requests for legal advice from advocates for Palestinian rights, nearly 75 percent of them on college campuses.
 These ranged from disciplinary actions against students for peaceful speech activities to smear campaigns, death threats and anti-Arab and anti-Muslim slurs against activists who voiced their views.
-In the first four months of 2015, PSLS responded to 120 requests for legal assistance and reports of suppression of speech.
+In the first four months of 2015, PSLS documented 113 incidents of repression and 149 requests for legal advice - an enormous increase over the preceding year.